louis-mueller/geodynamo/README.md

 - Add stable legend positioning when PREM is set to TRUE.
 - Add additional arguments to be passed from the bash script to visu_profs.py.
 - Continue testing edge cases for margin use.
+- Add a better routine for saving previous input.txt files